 Skin irritation can occur for many reasons.
-It could be caused by frequent razor strokes, by bacteria present on the razor that can infect the skin, or just because of a sensitive skin.
+It could be caused by frequent razor strokes(mostly from dull razor blades), or using a single-blade razor, with single-blade razors.

-The ingrown hair and the razor bumps are caused because the hair does not grow properly beyond the skin.
-Instead, they coil inwards and grown into the skin which creates bumps.
+Instead, the hair coils inwards and grows into the skin which creates bumps.
 These bumps can later lead to inflammation, scarring, and infections.

 Step By Step Care

-- For women, attempting to shave pubic region could do this before getting into a bath or going for a shower.
+- For women, attempting to shave the pubic region could do this before getting into a bath or going for a shower.

 - A deeper and closer shave!
-If you have a sensitive skin then follow up the shower with a pre-shave oil which specifically designed for the sensitive skin types.
+If you have sensitive skin then follow up the shower with a pre-shave oil which is specifically designed for sensitive skin types.
 They prepare the hair for shaving and also offer protection to the skin.

 - Choose the shaving tool carefully this is my favorite.
 The closer is the shave, the worse will be the razor bumps!
-For that reason alone, the electric shavers are preferable as they do not cut the hair at skin level which means they cause less ingrown hair and razor bumps.
+For that reason alone, electric shavers are preferable as they do not cut the hair at the skin level which means they cause less ingrown hair and razor bumps.

-- Whether you choose an electric shaver or a manual razor, don’t use a dull razor blade and always keep your blades clean.
+- Whether you choose an electric shaver or a manual razor, don’t use a dull razor blade, and always keep your blades clean.
 A dull blade requires you to shave the same area repeatedly to get the desired result which leads to skin irritation.
 Replace your blades with new ones after using them 4 or 5 times.
-Apply a steady yet gentle pressure with the razor while shaving.
+Apply steady yet gentle pressure with the razor while shaving.

-- Always shave in the direction of the hair to avoid the ripping out of the hair out of skin pores which may cause irritation.
+- Always shave in the direction of the hair to avoid ripping out of the hair out of skin pores which may cause irritation.

 - Rinse the razor after every razor stroke.
 Re-apply gel or cream if you need to.

 Always follow the shaving with the application of a post-shave product.
 This is necessary to rehydrate the skin.

 These ingredients lessen the redness or any other irritation signs and soothe the skin.
-Avoid the products containing alcohol.
+Avoid products containing alcohol.